Wieku/danser-go/README.md

 You can download the newest Windows/Linux 64-bit binaries from [releases](https://github.com/Wieku/danser-go/releases).

-After unpacking it to your desired directory, you need to run it using a command-line application/terminal:
+After unpacking it to your desired directory, you need to run it using launcher (using `danser-launcher` executable) or a command-line application/terminal:

 ##### Windows cmd:
 ```bash